fluent/fluent-bit-docs/administration/networking.md

 ### Maximum connections per worker

-Fluent Bit tries to deliver data as faster as possible and create TCP connections on-demand and in keepalive mode for performance reasons.
-In highly scalable environments, you might want to control how many connections are done in parallel by setting a limit.
+For optimal performance, Fluent Bit tries to deliver data quickly and create TCP connections on-demand and in keepalive mode.
+In highly scalable environments, you might limit how many connections are created in parallel.

-Use the property called `net.max_worker_connections` property in the output plugins sections.
+Use the `net.max_worker_connections` property in the output plugin section to set the maximum number of allowed connections.
 This property acts at the worker level.
-For example, if you have 5 workers and `net.max_worker_connections` is set to 10, a maximum of 50 connections will be allowed.
-If the limit is reached, the output plugin will issue a retry.
+For example, if you have five workers and `net.max_worker_connections` is set to 10, a maximum of 50 connections is allowed.
+If the limit is reached, the output plugin issues a retry.

 ## Configuration options